- Government Affairs

-The United States Recycling Rate Study, commissioned by BCI, has been completed for the years 2009–2013 and concluded that the recycling rate of lead available from lead batteries in the United States is 99%.
+The National Recycling Rate Study, commissioned by BCI, has been completed for the years 2012–2016 and concluded that lead batteries have a recycling rate of 99.3 percent.

-When compared to the United States Recycling Rate Study performed for the years 2004–2008, the 2009–2013 study saw a three percent increase in the overall recycling rate.
+When compared to the National Recycling Rate Study performed for the years 2009–2013, the 20012–2016 study saw a .3 percent increase in the overall recycling rate.
 This positive change will prove beneficial for lead batteries as global energy storage continues to become an increasingly prevalent topic.